Before You Apply

 - KN 352: Physiology of Exercise

-Biomechanics and Psychology and Promotion of of Exercise, Health and Sport Behavior do not have specific course prerequisites.
-However, previous coursework in biomechanics, engineering, physics and/or calculus (biomechanics) or psychology and/or sport/exercise psychology is recommended (PPEHSB).
+The Biomechanics and Psychology of Exercise concentrations do not have specific course prerequisites.
+However, previous coursework in biomechanics, engineering, physics and/or calculus is recommended for the Biomechanics concentrations.
+Coursework in psychology and/or sport/exercise psychology is recommended for the Psychology of Exercise concentration.

 Prepare your documents